anprowh/anprowh/README.md

 Olympiads:
 - All-Russian School Olympiad in Maths 2020 - Regional stage - Prize Winner (3rd place)
 - All-Russian School Olympiad in Informatics 2020 - Regional stage - Prize Winner (2nd place)
-- NTI Contest - Big Data and Machine Learning
+- NTI Contest - Big Data and Machine Learning Finalist

 Projects:
+- SteamVR eye tracking using neural network (SteamVR driver + Python TensorFlow).
+- Base32 codec - program for encoding / decoding from Base32 through Windows context menu.
 - PathFinding GUI - Python - demonstrates, how different pathfinding algorithms work.
 Has Web and window versions.
-- Language corrector - Python - script that runs in background and adds hotkey that corrects text if you have written it in a wrong keyboard layout
-- Food Registration - C++ and QT - mobile app I have written when I was in school to register who in my class is going to eat in canteen
+- etc

-### Little BIO
+### A Little Bit About Me

 I have first started programing when I was in 6th grade (12-13 y.o.).
-I was writing scripts for Minecraft PE (in simple text editor, btw).
+I was writing scripts for Minecraft PE (in simple text editor, BTW).

-Then in 8th grade I was mostly programming in Pascal for Olympiads, having good results, but also have been writing "programms" in command blocks in Minecraft.
-Moreover, I've created a window application in Pascal that returns a sequence of commands for these command blocks so they are adding a special behaviour to the world.

-In 9th grade I learned C++ and started using it in Olympiads.

-In 10th grade I started learning English a lot and had a significant progress in one year.
-The allowed me to watch Code Train YouTube channel.
-Then I started writing different graphic applications in Java Processing environment, like ball bouncing simulation.
-Moreover I created Food Registration project.

-In 11th grade I started learning Python.
-I mostly used it on the Olympiad.
-After Python I took the course about Neural Networks and how they work.
-Then I started trying to use tensorflow.
-I haven't had much of successful networks, but it was fun.
-By the end of the year I've read book "Hand on Machine Learning with Scikit Learn and TensorFlow, where learned about different machine learning algorithms and autodif.

-On the first course I've been mostly programming in Java for the University course.
-And by the end have made Pathfinding GUI project.
+After then I started participating in competitions, learning new technologies, using those for my projects.
+Programming is specially fun, when you have real problem you face and you can solve it through code 😊

+Currently I am looking for job opportunities, while finishing my High School education.

 <!--
 **anprowh/anprowh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.